 When you come to study in New Zealand, your New Zealand education provider has an important responsibility to ensure that you are well informed, safe and properly cared for.
-To support this, the New Zealand government has developed an Education (Pastoral Care of International Students) Code of Practice 2016 (the Code).
+To support this, the New Zealand government has developed The Education (Pastoral Care of Tertiary and International Students) Code of Practice 2021 (the Code).